openstack/heat/doc/source/template_guide/hot_spec.rst

 IP addresses of deployed instances, or URLs of web applications deployed as part of a stack.

-Output parameters are defined according to the following syntax:
+Each output parameter is defined as a separate block within the outputs section according to the following syntax:

 ::

   outputs:
+    <parameter name>:
+      description: <description>
-    <parameter name>: <parameter value>
+      value: <parameter value>

 parameter name
+    An output parameter block is headed by the output parameter name, which must be unique within the outputs section of a template. description
-    The name of the output parameter is defined as a key in the outputs section. parameter value
+    This element gives a short description of the output parameter. parameter value
     This element specifies the value of the output parameter.
 Typically, this will be resolved by means of a function, e.g. by getting an attribute value of one of the stack's resources (see also :ref:`hot_spec_intrinsic_functions`).

-The example below shows, how the public IP address of a compute resource can be defined as an output parameter.
+The example below shows, how the IP address of a compute resource can be defined as an output parameter.

 ::

   outputs:
+    instance_ip:
+      description: IP address of the deployed compute instance
-    instance_ip: { get_attr: [my_instance, PublicIp] }
+      value: { get_attr: [my_instance, first_address] }

 .. _hot_spec_intrinsic_functions: